jmorgan28/FinalProject-Term2/README.md

 Jackson: <br>
 - got multiplayer working for up to 2 players<br>
 - got bullets working one way only<br>
+Matthew:<br>
+- bullets work both ways
+- works with theoretically as many as you want(only tried up to 4)
+- merged project and project-copy so only difference is boolean specifying if client or server

 <br>
 To Do:<br>